Frequently Asked Questions

 What are the rules for transferring patient records?

 The patient is entitled to a copy of their dental records when requested.
-The dentist may charge a reasonable fee for duplication or production of the records.
+The dentist may charge a reasonable fee to supply you with the records.

 How can I find a new dentist?

-The NSRDDA cannot provide referrals to dentists.
+The NSRDDA cannot recommend dentists to members of the public.
 You may want to ask friends, relatives or neighbours if they have a dentist they would recommend.

 I am not satisfied with my treatment.
 How can I get my money back?

-Under its enabling legislation, the Regulated Health Professions Act, the NSRDDA has no authority to require a dentist to provide a refund.
+Under the law (the Regulated Health Professions Act), the NSRDDA has no authority to require a dentist to provide a refund.
 Because of the nature of dental treatment, dentists cannot guarantee a successful outcome of a treatment.
-If you are unhappy with a treatment, the NSRDDA recommends you discuss this with your dentist, or obtain a second opinion.
+If you are unhappy with your treatment, the NSRDDA recommends you discuss this with your dentist, or get a second opinion.

-My dentist charged me more that the Fee Guide for a recent treatment.
+My dentist charged me more than the Fee Guide for a recent treatment.

-My dentist just charged me over my dental insurance coverage for a treatment.
-He didn't tell me that I would have to pay anything.
+My dentist just charged me more than my dental insurance covers.
+I wasn't told that I would have to pay anything.

 Can a dentist dismiss me as a patient?

-I need some clinical advice, who do I ask?
+I need some dental advice.
+Who do I ask?

 Can I have access to my dental records?